AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-packages.md

       <a href="https://github.com/symfony/intl.git">symfony/intl</a>
     </td>
     <td>library</td>
-    <td>Provides a PHP replacement layer for the C intl extension that includes additional data from the ICU library</td>
+    <td>Provides access to the localization data of the ICU library</td>
   </tr>
   <tr>
     <td>